perftechnomar-commits/scanned-pdf-manuals-converter/README.md

 - A spare-part machinery value must exactly match a `NAME` on the machinery sheet.
 - Possible duplicates are blocked by default.
 - Low-confidence OCR rows are not automatically blocked, but they are clearly flagged for manual verification.
-- Use the separate audit workbook to retain source page numbers and OCR text; those audit fields are not added to the Benefit import workbook.
+- Use the separate audit workbook to retain source page numbers and OCR text; those audit fields are not added to import workbook.

-Always test a small Benefit import batch before processing a complete manual.
+Always test a small import batch before processing a complete manual.